 - you seek to develop well-being amid what can seem like an impossible situation;

 - you are interested in a response to climate crises that is deeply rooted and meaningful;

 - you want to build confidence that you can make a difference.

 To understand the full context of the training, some interest in or experience with Buddhism will be helpful.
 But we encourage participants of any (or no) spiritual background to join.

 What’s new in this version of the training?

 While this version shares a substantial amount of content with the previous version of the training, you’ll find fresh inquiries and contemplations, richer supplemental resources, some updated videos, and an entirely new Session Three, featuring Kritee (Kanko).
-Registering for this new version also gives you access to our live monthly gatherings, which resume on November 7.
+Registering for this new version also gives you access to our live monthly gatherings (held on the first Sunday of each month, 12:30 – 2:00 PM Eastern US Time).
 What’s more, those who have participated in any previous version of the training are eligible for a special 15% “Renewer” discount.